Stocks fall on Wall Street as inflation concerns persist

 Wall Street is also preparing for the latest round of corporate earnings in the next few weeks, which will help paint a clearer picture of how companies are dealing with the squeeze from rising costs and consumers curtailing some spending.

-Wynn Resorts and Las Vegas Sands, which have major gambling businesses in China, each rose more than 5% after China eased a quarantine requirement for people arriving from abroad.
+Wynn Resorts rose 3.3% and Las Vegas Sands added 4.2%.
+The companies, which have major gambling businesses in China, got a boost after China eased a quarantine requirement for people arriving from abroad.

 Treasury yields rose.
 The yield on the 10-year Treasury note, which helps set mortgage rates, rose to 3.20% from 3.19% late Monday.
 Overseas markets rose.